 - The substance is consumed despite physical and psychological damages

 Several factors play a role in developing dependency.
 The WHO speaks of a multifactorial model of explanation.

 |Personal factors||Negative self-image; tendency to reward oneself quickly; impulsive, antisocial behavior|

 |Environmental factors||Family: disinterested and unstable environment, little to no emotional attention, little scholastic achievements, status gain in peer groups (testing courage, power games, ‘coolness’), easy availability of substances (especially alcohol, nicotine)|

 |Effect of the drug||Enhancing effect for consumers, the effect on the mesolimbic dopamine system (reward system) with tolerance development, withdrawal symptoms associated with abstinence|

 Psychosocial effects of the drug

 Theoretical learning processes are important to explain the origin of dependence.
-On the one hand, operant conditioning takes place: The drug leads to relaxation (positive reinforcement), the drug prevents negative emotions/situations or withdrawal symptoms disappear (negative reinforcement).
-Classically conditioned are situational and social triggers such as getting together at a bar, parties, conflict situations (partnership, supervisors, …).
+On the 1 hand, operant conditioning takes place: the drug leads to relaxation (positive reinforcement), and the drug prevents negative emotions/situations or withdrawal symptoms disappear (negative reinforcement).
+Classical conditioning includes situational and social triggers such as getting together at a bar, parties, and conflict situations (partnership, supervisors, etc.).